SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 OASIS at your site, you will first need a Squid server.
 We recommend installing a virtual machine (or physical hardware) with:

-- Enterprise Linux 6 or 7 (Red Hat, Scientific, CentOS or other variants)
+- Enterprise Linux 6 or 7 (Red Hat, Scientific Linux, CentOS or other variants)
 - At least 2 CPUs, 4GB RAM, and 100GB disk
 - Ports 3128/tcp and 3401/udp open in your firewall, if necessary.

 We will assume EL6 for the rest of the document.
-These instructions should also work for EL7, but you will need to adjust the RPMs appropriately (e.g., osg-3.4-el6-release-latest.rpm becomes osg-3.4-el7-release-latest.rpm)
+These instructions should also work for EL7, but you will need to adjust the RPMs appropriately (e.g., osg-3.4-el6-release-latest.rpm becomes osg-3.4-el7-release-latest.rpm).
+Likewise, you'll need to replace the `chkconfig` and `service` commands with the systemd equivalents.

 First, you will need to install EPEL and the OSG repositories if you have not
 already: